pramnora/python/library/turtle/shapes/README.md

 PROGRAM: FIRST DRAFT

 At first, I started with the following code...;
 which uses a combination of LOGO Turtle graphics(Python library)/
-and, Python 'for' loop to draw a simple 4 sided square onto the output screen.
+and, Python programming language 'for' loop code...
+to draw a simple 4 sided square onto the output screen.

 >>import turtle
 >>for drawSquare in range(1,5):